antimof/UxPlay/README.txt

     gtk, gl, vulkan, pulse, v4l2, ...), (+ gstreamer1-vaapi for Intel
     graphics).

-### Starting UxPlay
+### Starting and running UxPlay

-**Finally, run uxplay in a terminal window**.
+**Run uxplay in a terminal window**.
 On some systems, you can toggle into and out of fullscreen mode with F11 or (held-down left Alt)+Enter keys.
 Use Ctrl-C (or close the window) to terminate it when done.
 If the UxPlay server is not seen by the iOS client's drop-down "Screen Mirroring" panel, check that your DNS-SD server (usually avahi-daemon) is running: do this in a terminal window with `systemctl status avahi-daemon`.
 If this shows the avahi-daemon is not running, control it with
 `sudo systemctl [start,stop,enable,disable] avahi-daemon` (on